stevekinney/stevekinney.net/src/writing/svelte-stores.md

 	};

 	// `set` is a method that takes a new value and updates the one we're storing
-	// in memorty when we created the store and passed `value` in. const set = (newValue) => {
+	// in memory when we created the store and passed `value` in. const set = (newValue) => {
 		value = newValue;
 		// After updating value, call all of the subscibers and tell them about the